-The American Folklore Society has a list of resources for folklorists and other working in the traditional arts field.
+The American Folklore Society has a list of funding resources for artists, organizations, and communities.

 Americans for the Arts is posting info on COVID-19 on their home page as well as asking arts organizations and creatives to provide data and stories for an impact survey.